-What matters is how people engage with the page and how they engage with the page is through the copy that is on the page.
-Now, today we’re going to talk about how to write headlines, and I’m going to walk through the different ways that headlines can be used, because headlines can be used for email subject lines, for blog post titles, and then of course for sales letter headlines.
+How they engage with the page is through the copy that is on the page.
+Now, we’re going to talk about how to write headlines.
+I’m going to walk through the different ways that headlines can be used.
+Actually, headlines can be used for email subject lines, for blog post titles, and then of course for sales letter headlines.

 Now, today I want to talk a little bit about how to write headlines, and also show some split tested examples.
 There are some really simple ways to get good at copy or get good at writing copy.
 You just have to put the effort and the work into it, which sucks, but I mean, it is what it is.

 If you want to be a master of your craft, you want to sell a lot of shit online, you have to put in the work.

 How to write headlines is the easiest way to start to pinpoint that.
-For instance, great headlines are very to the point, they have a compelling message, they have a compelling offer, they usually have a little bit of urgency, and they convey a benefit in them.
-At the end of the day, one headline encapsulates the entire message of a blog post, of a sales letter, the whole thing.
+For instance, great headlines are very to the point.
+They have a compelling message and a compelling offer.
+Usually, they have a little bit of urgency, and they convey a benefit in them.
+At the end of the day, one headline encapsulates the entire message of a blog post, sales letter, the whole thing.
 But besides, it also serves as the jumping-off point when somebody is reading it.

 They’re kind of like, they scroll the page, and then they go back up to the top, and they scroll the page and then … They’re back and forth, back and forth before they decide they want to buy it.
 It’s even oddly enough, it’s even more prevalent right now in the pandemic, people are sporadically going through sales pages, they’re not looking at sales pages, formulaically, like they have in the past, they were kind of like, up and down, up and down, up and down, “Oh, I’m going to buy.”
 Then they buy, and then the same thing for the upsell, the up and down, up and down.

 If you can use humor, make sure to use humor.
 I am not a very humorous copywriter, some people are in.
-As I’m saying this, I’m thinking of the Harmon brothers video ads, they're very humorous, they’re funny as shit.
+As I’m saying this, I’m thinking of the Harmon brother’s video ads.
+They’re very humorous, they’re funny as shit.
 That’s what makes them so unbelievably viral.

-Your main headline though, sometimes it can be preceded by a pre headline, something like a qualifying statement.
+Your main headline though sometimes can be preceded by a pre headline, something like a qualifying statement.
 Some of the stuff we use is like a headline, turn clicks into customers, then there might be a pre headline that is for coaches or consultants, or there might be a sub-headline underneath that, that qualifies them a little bit more.

-So we use pre headlines, headlines, and subheads lines to nail our target prospect or demographic.
+We use pre headlines, headlines, and subheads lines to nail our target prospect or demographic.
 And then that way they know that they should continue reading, or if we’re offering something for sale, like a lead magnet, we usually try to put the price of the thing and how to write headlines so that they can immediately tune out or tune in, depending on what they’re interested in.

 You want to make sure that they know, they’re being communicated to.
 In your sales copy, use words like you, make it very personal to them, make an actionable, so all things about the headline.

 First of all, I wanted to kind of share some of my copywriting, where I learned copywriting.
 I didn’t necessarily go through any big course, but the copy is one of those things you have to learn by doing.
 There’s no other way, you can go through courses, you can listen to audio programs, you can buy, you can go through Udemy courses, and learn what good copywriting is, and it might take years or decades to figure it out.

 Way back in the day, I had a website called Marketing Hacks.
-One the best, the top blog posts on this website was a ...
-It was a post on slogans, so it was like the 30 best slogans.
+One of the best, the top blog posts on this website was a post on slogans, it was like the 30 best slogans.

 We got thousands of visitors a day looking up slogans, best slogans, unique slogans, company slogans, like all of these keyword phrases, we’re driving traffic directly to this blog post.
 And I was like, “Oh my God.”
 This was 10 years ago.
-“Oh my God, this is such a great opportunity to create a course on slogans."
-So I created a course on slogans, it was like a six or seven module course.
+“Oh my God, this is such a great opportunity to create a course on slogans.”
+I created a course on slogans, it was like a six or seven module course.
 I think I priced it for $67 or $27 or something like that.

 Then you tweak the copy again, you wait for another two or 300 visitors, and then you didn’t sell anything.
 And then you tweak the copy again, and then you get one sale after three or 400 visitors.
 Then you tweak the copy again, and you get three sales.
 I mean, mind you that we are 1200 visitors into this tweaking process, but yet we’re starting to get some sales.
 So now with paid traffic, you can do that a lot quicker.